wdporter/i-am-that-vuepress/41-develop-the-witness-attitude/readme.md

 **M:**&ensp;On the contrary, compassion and love are my very core.
 Void of all predilections, I am free to love.

 **Q:**&ensp;Buddha said that the idea of enlightenment is extremely important.
 Most people go through their lives not even knowing that there is such a thing as enlightenment, leave alone the striving for it.
 Once they have heard of it, a seed was sown which cannot die.
-Therefore, he would send his <span class=tooltip>bhikkhu<span class=tooltiptext>A *Bikkhu* (Pali) or *Bhikshu* (sanskrit) is an ordained male Buddhist monastic.</span></span>s to preach ceaselessly for eight months every year.
+Therefore, he would send his <span data-tippy-content="A <em>Bikkhu</em> (Pali) or <em>Bhikshu</em> (sanskrit) is an ordained male Buddhist monastic.">bhikkhu</span>s to preach ceaselessly for eight months every year.

 **M:**&ensp;“One can give food, clothes, shelter, knowledge or affection, but the highest gift is the gospel of enlightenment”, my Guru used to say.
 You are right, enlightenment is the highest good.
 Once you have it, nobody can take it away from you.